Columbus Criminal Attorney

 For example, some first offenders have diversion and similar options available.
 Diversion involves a type of out-of-court program in which upon its completion the case will be dismissed.

 NOTE: the following are answers to commonly asked questions in criminal cases.
 However, this information CANNOT SUBSTITUTE FOR THE LEGAL ADVICE of a qualified Columbus criminal lawyer.
 Call 614-232-9122 for a free consultation.

 Generally no. If the police wish to investigate and question you, you should advise them that you will not speak with them without first speaking with an attorney.
 You should then immediately contact a Columbus criminal attorney to discuss your case.

 How long does it take to release a person from jail?

 The time can vary depending on many things.
-If the person has made bond, the actual time for release can be anywhere from two hours up to 10 hours in some cases.
+If the person has made a bond, the actual time for the release can be anywhere from two hours up to 10 hours in some cases.
 It is a bad idea to call the jail repeatedly asking when a person will be released.
 Jail staff will sometimes respond by further delaying the release.

 What is a Bond?

-A bond is a a court-ordered money or signature guarantee to ensure a person’s appearance.
+A bond is a court-ordered money or signature guarantee to ensure a person’s appearance.
 There are many different types of bonds.
 A bond that is too high can often be reduced.
 To learn more speak with a defense attorney.

 What should I do if I have been charged with a crime?